We're wanting more feedback from you about where we’re proposing to encourage medium density housing in the city.

 Read the Section 10A - Development Standards(PDF, 344KB)

-You can find the full Section 10A section and other technical documents in the drop-down section below.
+You can find the full Section 10A section and other technical documents below.
 Please note these standards should be read in conjunction with all rules of the zone.

 Proposed Plan Change I